Under Colorado law, leaving the scene of an accident triggers one of four criminal charges:

 - medical bills,

-- car repairs, or
+- car repairs, and/or

-4. What are common defenses to the charge?
+4. What are common defenses?

-5. What is the statute of limitations for hit-and-run in Colorado?
+5. What is the statute of limitations for hit and run in Colorado?

 Class 3 felony (fatal) and vehicular homicide (CRS 18-3-1-6) together | 10 years after the accident |